Dinghy Instructor & Youth Mentee Programme

 Youth Mentee (YM) or a Dinghy Instructor Mentee (IM) is the assistant to the Team Leader on the RIB helping run sailing sessions, rigging boats, launching & recovery and teaching where appropriate.

-Mentee opportunities to gain experience: Easter Race Camp, Youth Training Week, HISC Red Ribbon Training Club with Melvyn Cooper, Pennant Weekend Saturday Train and Race, Rust Remover, Youth Sailing Saturdays, Winter Class Coaching, Thursday Club.
+Mentee opportunities to gain experience: Youth Training Week, HISC Red Ribbon Training Club with Melvyn Cooper, Youth Sailing Saturdays (Cormorants), Winter Class Coaching, Thursday Club.

 A doodle of dates will be forwarded for applicants to select from, but most of the above can be found on the HISC calendar to give you an idea.